signalsapi/docs/whats-new/index.md

 # What's new

+## 03.12.2024

+- Bugfix: not exporting leads that are in process of unlocking email

 ## 01.12.2024

 - Bullhorn export field mapping must include all fields to be exported, nothing is exported by default anymore